deletehead/blockchain/README.md

 # Purpose
 This repo contains learning and research on blockchain & blockchain security.
 I saw [SEC554](https://www.sans.org/cyber-security-courses/blockchain-smart-contract-security/) and was interested in taking it, but I'm cheap (either that or they're expensive).
 So I decided to reference their syllabus for my own (free) research.

 The syllabus was NOT my own, but they make it available for the world so I used it to target my own research.
+Furthermore, most of this is taken or rehashed information from online sources.
+I am not going to take the time to officially reference things since this is a personal project, but I will make heavy use of links to show where I got the info.
+For instance, I'll hyperlink a wiki article and then the info before/after will be my summary/notes/explanation of it.

 # Syllabus
 - [ ] 1.
 Blockchain Fundamentals